Atherosclerosis

 • Lifestyle habits such as smoking or vaping, physical activity, and eating habits

-• Your personal health history of medical conditions that may affect your risk, including diabetes and Inflammatory conditions, such as rheumatoid arthritis and psoriasis
+• Your personal health history of medical conditions that may affect your risk, including diabetes and inflammatory conditions, such as rheumatoid arthritis and psoriasis

 • Your family history if you have blood relatives who had heart attacks or died suddenly before they were 55 years old